 This report serves as background paper for a comprehensive report led by the MasterCard Foundation.
 The research complements recent WISE research in other non-western regions where increasing scrutiny on relevance and purpose drives the conversation and the action among education leaders.

-Ahmed Baghdady is an education and research management professional with over twenty years’ experience.
-He is currently Research Manager at the World Innovation Summit for Education (WISE), an initiative of Qatar Foundation.
-Ahmed has held research and program management positions in the RAND Corporation and the Institute of International Education (IIE) in Qatar and in AMIDEAST/Egypt.
-Ahmed has Masters (MSc) and Doctor of Education (EdD) degrees in Educational Leadership from the University of Leicester.
-His research focuses on educational leadership, governance and the internationalization of higher education.
+Ahmed Baghdady is an education and research leadership professional with over twenty-five years’ experience.
+He is currently Research Manager at the World Innovation Summit for Education (WISE), an initiative of Qatar Foundation and adjunct faculty member at the Doha Institute for Graduate Studies.
+Ahmed has previously held research and program leadership positions in the RAND Corporation, the Institute of International Education (IIE), and AMIDEAST, and has taught at higher education institutions including the American University in Cairo.
+Ahmed has Master’s and Doctor of Education degrees in Educational Leadership from the University of Leicester in the UK.
+His research focuses on educational leadership and governance and the internationalization of higher education.

 Senior Research Associate, WISE